Azithromycin Ecomed, 200 mg/5 ml 16.5g

 often: headache

-unknown frequency: hypoesthesia, anxiety, aggression, fainting, seizures, psychomotor hyperactivity, loss of smell, perverse sense of smell, loss of taste, myasthenia, delirium, hallucinations
+unknown frequency: hypoesthesia, anxiety, aggression, syncope, convulsions, psychomotor hyperactivity, loss of smell, perverted sense of smell, loss of taste, myasthenia gravis, delusions, hallucinations

-unknown frequency: Hearing disturbances, including deafness and/or tinnitus
+unknown frequency: hearing impairment, including deafness and/or tinnitus

 very rare: arrhythmia

-unknown frequency: QT interval prolongation on electrocardiogram, pirouette type arrhythmia, ventricular tachycardia
+unknown frequency: increased QT interval on the electrocardiogram, torsade de pointes arrhythmia, ventricular tachycardia

 Vascular disorders